Q: What type of gift should I leave?

 Q: Do I need a solicitor?

 A: We advise you to consult a solicitor whether you’re making or changing your Will.
 This way you can be sure that instructions are clear and your wishes can be carried out.
-You can find a solicitor in your area at www.lawsociety.org.uk or call 020 7320 5650 (Mon-Fri 9:00-17:30).
+You can find a solicitor in your area by visiting the Law Society website or by calling 020 7320 5650 (Mon-Fri 9:00-17:30).

 Q: Who should I choose as executor?